near/core-contracts/lockup/README.md

 The owner can choose the staking pool where to delegate tokens.
 The staking pool contract and the account has to be approved and whitelisted by the foundation, to prevent lockup tokens from being lost, locked or stolen.
 This staking pool must be an approved account, which is validated by a whitelisting contract.
-Once the staking pool holds tokens, the owner of the staking pool is able to use them to vote on the network governence issues, such as enabling transfers.
+Once the staking pool holds tokens, the owner of the staking pool is able to use them to vote on the network governance issues, such as enabling transfers.
 So it's important for the owner to pick the staking pool that fits the best.

 ### Early Vesting Termination